GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 This separation of concerns allows both human users and automated systems to properly interact with artifacts, supporting both manual integration and programmatic composition of policies.

+### Handler Architecture Considerations

+The graph-based approach is optimal for artifact orchestration, offering recursive traversal capabilities, memory efficiency, and support for dynamic modifications.
+Artifacts function naturally as node logic within this structure, with the handler defining additional node properties and relationships.

+A key responsibility of the handler is parameter management.
+The handler determines:
+- Which parameters are constant within the policy
+- Which parameters are supplied as external variables
+- Which parameters derive from the computation results of other nodes

+These determinations are made during policy creation and dynamically managed by the handler during execution.
+Implementation details regarding interface extensions and argument formatting remain at the discretion of the handler developer.

+The graph-based architecture imposes several important constraints:

+1. **Acyclicity requirement**: Policies MUST NOT contain cycles.
+Nodes cannot refer to each other cyclically in any form, including self-references and transitive references.

+2. **EVM call stack limitations**: Since each node traversal involves a contract call to an artifact, policy size is bounded by Ethereum Virtual Machine call stack limits.

+3. **Connectivity requirement**: Only nodes connected (directly or indirectly) to the root node will be traversed during evaluation.
+Disconnected nodes or subgraphs will be ignored during traversal, though their presence does not cause policy failures.

 ## Test Cases

 Test cases for this standard are included in the reference implementation repository.
 They demonstrate: